Kangmo/nlesp-apps/chat/README.md

 Chat
 ==========

 A chatting app which has following features.
+Runs on iOS.

 # Sign Up
 # Sign In
 # Find Friends